 JS Basic to Use the Algo Visualization

-I have prepared visualization code for each problem in advance, and I even guide you through the article or comments on how to manipulate the visualization panel to observe the algorithm's execution process.
+I have pre-written the visualization code for each problem and will even tell you in the article or comments how to operate the visualization panel to observe the algorithm execution process.
 So, even if you are not familiar with JavaScript, you can still benefit from the visualization panel accompanying each problem.

-However, some readers may want to modify the preset code or test their own innovative ideas through visualization.
-For this, some basic knowledge of JavaScript is necessary, and this article is designed for those readers.
+However, some readers may want to modify my preset code or visualize their own creative ideas, in which case a basic understanding of JavaScript syntax is necessary.
+This article is prepared for those readers.

 With the advancement of AI tools, you generally don't need to write JS from scratch.
-You can use AI tools to help translate code from other languages into JS.
-You just need to understand basic JS syntax to read the code.
-So, if you are familiar with any other programming language, spending 5 minutes on the following content will allow you to use the visualization panel effortlessly.
+You can use AI tools to translate code from other languages into JS.
+You only need to understand basic JS syntax to comprehend the code.
+So, as long as you are familiar with any other programming language, spending five minutes on the following content will enable you to use the visualization panel effectively.

 Basic JavaScript Syntax